A Ranking Representation of Optimal Sequential Search: Rank-based GHK Simulator under Partial Observability

-In this case, the observable actions include the inspection and purchase of the first inspected product, as well as the inspection and purchase of the purchased product, each associated with its corresponding action value.
-For all other products, although actions may have been taken, their inspection statuses are unobserved; hence, their associated values correspond to the products’ effective values.
-According to Theorem \ref{theorem:incomplete}, we can present the PR representation of our example as in Figure \ref{fig:firstview_illustration}, with the arrows indicating the relationship of ``larger than''.
+In this case, the observable actions include the inspection and purchase of the first inspected product, as well as the inspection and purchase of the ultimately purchased product.
+According to Algorithm \ref{alg:backward} and Theorem \ref{theorem:incomplete}, we construct the branching project and ranking representations as shown in Figure \ref{fig:firstview_illustration}.

-As the purchased product is observed, the core value under the PR representation is given by $y_i = w_{ih} = \min\{u_{ih}, z_{ih}\}$.
+As the purchased product is observed, the value of the preventive action is given by $y_i = w_{i3} = \min\{u_{i3}, z_{i3}\}$.
 For our example, the joint probability expression is as follows:

 If the purchased product is the first inspected product ($A$), the joint probability is similar to that in Scenario 1: